hipercog/NFB-LC/README.md

-# CENT-analysis
+# CENT NFB LC-analysis
-Code and tools used for analysis of data from CENT and follow-ups
+Code and tools used for analysis of learning curves data from CENT neurofeedback treatment